controlplaneio/kubesec/kubesec.io/_content/basics/containers-securityContext-privileged-true.md

 - Privileged containers have significantly fewer kernel isolation features
 - `root` inside a privileged container is close to `root` on the host as User Namespaces are not enforced
 - Privileged containers shared `/dev` with the host, which allows mounting of the host's filesystem
-- They can also interact with the kernel to load kernel and alter settings, and interfere with the network stack
+- They can also interact with the kernel to load kernel and alter settings (including the hostname), interfere with the network stack, and many other subtle permissions

 ## External Links